Super Mario Bros.: Super Mario Bros. Special

 A remake of the game titled Super Mario Bros.
 Special developed by Hudson Soft was released in Japan in 1986 for the NEC PC-8801 and Sharp X1 personal computers.
 Though featuring similar controls and graphics, the game lacks screen scrolling due to hardware limitations, has different level designs and new items, and new enemies based on Mario Bros. and Donkey Kong.

-Game & Watch
+Game and Watch

-A handheld LCD game under the same name was released as a part of Nintendo's Game & Watch line of LCD games.
+A handheld LCD game under the same name as the NES game was released as a part of Nintendo's Game & Watch line.

 Modified versions

 Several modified variants of the game have been released, many of which are ROM hacks of the original NES game.

 On November 11, 2010, a special red variant of the Wii containing a pre-downloaded version of the game was released in Japan and Australia to celebrate its 25th anniversary.
 Several graphical changes include "?" blocks with the number "25" on them.